White Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Tony Gonsolin (3-1) will take the mound for the Dodgers, his ninth start of the season.
+- Clayton Kershaw (8-4) will take to the mound for the Dodgers and make his 14th start of the season.

-- Gonsolin has six starts in a row of five innings or more.
+- Kershaw has three starts in a row of five innings or more.

-- In eight appearances this season, he has finished four without allowing an earned run.
+- In 13 appearances this season, he has finished three without allowing an earned run.

 |Opponent